 As far as the English language is concerned, that’s simply Chrysler saying they won’t ever sue Mahindra just because a vehicle incorporates said grille design.
 But to a person of wit and intellect, that’s actually Chrysler giving Mahindra free reign to design any vehicle they want around the aforementioned grille without any risk of intellectual property infringement whatsoever.

-The following year, the Mahindra Thar went on sale in India looking exactly like a Jeep.
+Within a year, the Mahindra Thar went on sale in India looking exactly like a Jeep.

 Fast forward to 2018, where the newly-appointed CEO of FCA is none other than Michael Manley himself.
 FCA has now alleged that Mahindra produced a Jeep clone without their permission, and Mahindra has insisted they were well within their legal rights.
 FCA’s lawyers have said “that’s not what we meant," to which Mahindra has responded, “you can’t change the meaning of a legal document after the fact.”

 It’s not hard to see what’s happened here, but it’s baffling that we made it this far.

 The rest of this article is opinionated babble.